 "He is incredibly knowledgeable and thorough, and his written advocacy skills are second to none."

 "Andrew is incredibly user-friendly and has an encyclopedic knowledge of his practice areas."

 Chambers & Partners 2022 & 2021.

-As a junior, Andrew is ranked in 2020 as a star Individual in Chambers and Partners in the fields of POCA work and Asset Forfeiture and also ranked in Financial Crime and Private Prosecutions - Financial Crime.
-He is ranked in The Legal 500 as a Tier 1 leading individual in the field of POCA and asset forfeiture and is also ranked in the field of Fraud - Crime.
-He is also recognised in Who's Who Legal at the UK Bar in the field of asset recovery and civil fraud.
+Andrew is ranked in Chambers and Partners in the fields of POCA and Asset Forfeiture, Financial Crime and Private Prosecutions - Financial Crime.
+He is ranked in The Legal 500 in the field of POCA and Asset Forfeiture and is also ranked in the field of Fraud - Crime.
+He is also recognised in Who's Who Legal at the UK Bar in the field of Asset Recovery and Civil Fraud.

 ‘Andrew combines an excellent legal brain with a very practical approach to litigation.’

 The Legal 500 2022.